nightduck/AirSim/README.md

 The environment required to run the ros packages is provided, just run

-    docker run --gpus all -it --rm -v /path/to/this/repo:/workspace/AirSim \
+    docker run -e DISPLAY=$DISPLAY --gpus all -it --rm -v /path/to/this/repo:/workspace/AirSim \
-        nightduck/airsim_cinematography:jp4.5_dashing_devel
+        nightduck/airsim_cinematography:jp4.5_dashing_devel airsim_hostname 192.168.0.255

+Set /path/to/repo to this absolute path to this repository, so you can mount it in the docker container.
+Set airsim_hostname and 192.168.0.255 to the hostname and IP address of the machine running airsim (likely the one you're typing on)

 This will open a new shell.
 In the current directory is this repo, as well as the 2 appropriate tensorrt engines.
+To build the ros2 application:

+    cd ros2
+    ./build.sh

-There are separately tagged docker images, built for arm64, that run the full application pipeline instead of a ros shell.
+There are separately tagged docker images, built for arm64, that run the full application pipeline instead of a bash shell.
 They are not stable yet, but the in-progress dockerfile for the Jetson AGX is still source controlled here.

+## Specifying Airsim Host
+The ROS launch file at `ros/launch/ros2_wrapper.launch.py` will look for the environment variable `AIRSIM_HOSTNAME`, and use that to connect to airsim.
+This is set automatically when a docker container is launched with the hostname and IP arguments.
+If you are not working in a docker container: a) why? b) you'll have to export this variable yourself, otherwise it defaults to localhost.

+All other nodes that need to connect to airsim will use the ros2_wrapper as a parameter server to get this value, so as long as `AIRSIM_HOSTNAME` is exported, no code modification is needed.

 ## Running on Jetson